Why Punix¶

 vs Nix¶

 Nix solved reproducible builds.
-Punix doesn't try to improve on that — it adopts the closure-hashed store wholesale and reuses prior-art recipe code below the seam.
+Punix adopts the closure-hashed store wholesale and reuses prior-art recipe code below the seam.

-- Typed, not duck-typed.
+- Statically typed.
 Nix's expression language is dynamic Lisp-with-laziness; many errors only fire when a derivation actually evaluates, often deep in a build.
 Punix's PCL is checked end-to-end with

-file:line:colerrors before any build runs. - Decidable, not Turing-complete-and-hope.
+file:line:colerrors before any build runs. - Decidable.
 Punix prohibits subtyping and first-class type members.
-That's not a simplification to revisit — it's the decidability guarantee.
+This is the decidability guarantee.

 - One merge rule, proven correct.
 Composition is a single